 In order to keep the truth from her mother, Phil assists Keely after cheerleader tryouts don't go her way.

 One cool Seth silently plays billiards amidst loud distractions.

 Pim tortures Debbie with the threat of raisins.

-Missive: Your parents want you to be happy in whichever of life's path you choose; bow-ties are cool; Even Pim realizes when she's crossed the line.
+Missives: Your parents want you to be happy in whichever of life's path you choose; bow-ties are cool; Even Pim realizes when she's crossed the line.

 104 "You Say Toe-Mato"